crbertaut/harry-potter-gen-z/book_1/chapter_3.md

 “OUT!” roared Uncle Vernon, and he took both Harry and Dudley by the scruffs of their necks and yeeted them into the hall, slamming the kitchen door behind them.
 Harry and Dudley promptly had a lil sissy-fight over who would listen at the keyhole; Dudley won, so Harry, his glasses dangling from one ear, lay flat on his stomach to peep through the crack between door and floor.
 Harry considered venting into the room like the sussy imposter he was, but eventually decided against it.

-“Vernon,” Aunt Petunia was saying in a quivering voice, “look at the address — how could they possibly know where he gets some z's?
+“Vernon,” Aunt Petunia was saying in a quivering voice, “look at the address — how could they possibly know the tea of him chilling in the cupboard?
 You don’t think they’re watching da crib?”

 “Watching — spying — proberbly hacked the Alexa and are listening in on us,” muttered Uncle Vernon wildly.

-“But what should we do, Vernon?
+“Is this deadass, Bae?
 Should we write back?
 Tell them we don’t want —”

 Harry could see Uncle Vernon’s shiny, drippy black shoes pacing up and down the kitchen.